kubermatic/docs/content/kubermatic/v2.24/installation/install-kkp-EE/_index.en.md

 ![Example of the default Application Catalog](/img/kubermatic/common/applications/default-application-catalogue.png "Example of the default Application Catalog")

+In order to deploy pre-defined Application Catalog, add the `--deploy-default-app-catalog` when running the kubermatic installer.

+{{% notice info %}}
+In order to maintain upgrade compatibility, deploying the default-app-catalog will overwrite any prior [default ApplicationDefinitions](https://github.com/kubermatic/kubermatic/tree/main/pkg/ee/default-application-catalog/applicationdefinitions).
+{{% /notice %}}

 ### Next Steps

 * [Add a Seed cluster]({{< ref "./add-seed-cluster-ee" >}}) to start creating user clusters.